How often should you change the water in your cat fountain?

 Conclusion

-Cat water fountains are great sources for clean water as well as fun and interactive for the cats as well.
+Cat water fountains are great sources of clean water as well as fun and interactive for the cats.

 Keep in mind these last tips: Don’t use harsh chemicals and cleaning agents when cleaning your fountain.